“Wash Your Hands” by Dean Moynihan & Leafcuts.

 “On the 11th of March 2020 a global pandemic was declared.
-This is a live visualisation of the death toll from COVID-19.
+This is a live [visualization] of the death toll from COVID-19.
 Each grave stone represents an actual life lost.”

 While it is easy to watch the news daily and to just hear the newest death count on the fly, “Wash Your Hands” serves as a memorial for all the deceased.
-For every corpse, this serious game generates a tombstone, based on live data.
-Not only can you wander through this global cemetery, but you are also free to pick up a rose and lay it down to a grave to show your condolence.
-You might also encounter some more dark ‘features’ like seeing the gravediggers preparing a new final resting place, when the data gets updated at your stay.
+For every single one of them, this serious game generates a tombstone based on live data.
+Besides wandering through this global cemetery, you can also pick up a rose and place it on a grave to show your condolence.
+You might also encounter some more dark ‘features’ like gravediggers preparing a new final resting place, when the data gets updated at your stay.

 “Wash Your Hands” shows us the harsh reality and invokes an oppressive experience, thanks only to the actual death numbers, represented by the headstones and crosses.
-But on the other side I am very glad that it exists, as the rising numbers of flowers are also a symbol.
-A symbol of hope, that people care about each other.
+However, I am very glad that it exists, as the rising numbers of flowers are also a symbol.
+A symbol of my hope, that people care about each other.
 Of my hope that the majority of mankind will act in a thoughtful, empathic manner.
-Of my hope that we will see better times again, together, without forgetting the ones we already lost.
-A beautiful experience.
+Of my hope that we will see better times again, together – without forgetting the ones we already lost.